Governor's Commission on Alcohol and Drug Abuse Prevention, Treatment, and Recovery

-The Prevention Task Force of the NH Governor's Commission on Alcohol and Drug Abuse Prevention, Treatment, and Recovery released the Top 5 Actions Schools Can Take to Help Prevent and Reduce Youth Alcohol, Tobacco and Other Drug Use.
-This publication will provide guidance to New Hampshire schools on assessing and developing model policies to address alcohol and other drug use.
+The Prevention Task Force of the NH Governor's Commission on Alcohol and Drug Abuse Prevention, Treatment, and Recovery released the Top 5 Actions Schools Can Take to Help Prevent and Reduce Youth Alcohol, Tobacco and Other Drug Use .
+This publication provides guidance to New Hampshire schools on assessing and developing model policies to address alcohol and other drug use.
+Additional information on evidence-based programming, policy change, social marketing campaigns, and related training for schools can be found on the NH Center for Excellence education page.

 - NH School Alcohol and Drug Policy Survey Summary Report